-Accordingly, "Statement 14.
-The Norwegian lives next to the blue house." is processed second putting color blue to the House 2.
-This is so because there is no house on the left of Norwegian's first house.
-It is use of elementary logic analysis which forms one of the main foundations of logic puzzle solving.
+So, “Statement 14.
+The Norwegian lives next to the blue house” is processed second putting color blue to the House 2 because of no house on the left of Norwegian’s first house.
+Elementary logic analysis used.
+It forms one of the main foundations of logic puzzle solving.

 Third strategy: Repeat direct assignment first and link search

-When we get "blue" as the color of second house, we search for any statement that refers to "blue" and gives us another certain assignment.
+When we get “blue” as the color of the second house, we search for any statement that refers to “blue” and gives us another certain assignment.
 This method we follow as part of link search technique.
-In this case though we don't have such a statement.
-Link search chain, as I call it, ends here.
+Here, though, we don’t have such a statement.
+Link search chain ends here.

-This exhausts the first stage and the logic table result is shown below.
+This ends the first stage and the logic table result is shown.

-Solution to Einstein riddle who owns the fish: Logic analysis stage 2: Bonded member structures on same variable with highest potential
+Solution to Einstein's riddle who owns the fish: Logic analysis stage 2

 Fourth strategy and pattern

 When a logic statement refers to two (or more than two) values of the same variable, and mentions positional relation of the values (column-wise), we get a temporary bonded member structure on same variable.

 Mark that the related values in a temporary bonded member structure of this type must be of same variable, and in this case must belong to the same row.